Using Invalid Instruments on Purpose: Focused Moment Selection and Averaging for GMM: The Focused Moment Selection Criterion

 $W_v$ is the probability limit of the weighting matrix from Equation \ref{eq:betav}, $I_q$ is the $q\times q$ identity matrix, $\Xi_1$ is defined in Equation \ref{eq:xi12}, and $E[\mathbf{z}_{ni} \mathbf{z}_{ni}'] \rightarrow Q$. \end{thm} Using this result, I construct the asymptotically unbiased estimator $\widehat{\tau}\widehat{\tau}' - \widehat{\Psi}\widehat{\Omega} \widehat{\Psi}'$ of $\tau\tau'$ from

 All that remains before substituting values into Equation \ref{eq:fmsc} is to estimate $\Omega$.
-There are many possible ways to proceed, depending on the problem at hand and the assumptions one is willing to make.
 In the simulation and empirical examples discussed below I examine the TSLS estimator, that is $\widetilde{W}_S = (\Xi_S Z'Z\Xi_S)^{-1}$, and estimate $\Omega$ as follows.
 For all specifications \emph{except} the valid estimator $\widehat{\beta}_v$, I employ the centered, heteroskedasticity-consistent estimator

 where $u_i(\beta) = y_i - \mathbf{x}_i'\beta$, $\widehat{\beta}_S = (X'Z_S(Z_S'Z_S)^{-1}Z_S'X)^{-1}X'Z_S(Z_S'Z_S)^{-1}Z_S'\mathbf{y}$, $\mathbf{z}_{iS} = \Xi_S \mathbf{z}_i$ and $Z_S' = \Xi_S Z'$.
 Centering allows moment functions to have non-zero means.
 While the local mis-specification framework implies that these means tend to zero in the limit, they are non-zero for any fixed sample size.
 Centering accounts for this fact, and thus provides added robustness.
 Since the valid estimator $\widehat{\beta}_v$ has no asymptotic bias, the AMSE of any target parameter based on this estimator equals its asymptotic variance.
 Accordingly, I use